Boris Bernaskoni: Background

 Bernaskoni is Russian and was born in Moscow, but inherits his surname from a family of Swiss-Italian immigrants to Russia in the late eighteenth century.
 The Bernasconi family of Lugano had produced many baroque and classical artists, stuccoists and architects who were active across Europe.
-Boris's own ancestors came to Russia work on the palaces of Saint Petersburg and its environs, and include such figures as Antonio and Giuseppe Bernasconi.
+Bernaskoni's ancestors came to Russia work on the palaces of Saint Petersburg and its environs, and include such figures as Antonio and Giuseppe Bernasconi.

 Education

 Bernaskoni graduated in Architecture from the Moscow Academy of Architecture, having studied in the department of "Housing and Social Design Construction" under the supervision of Professors Belov, Khazanov and Pakhomov.

 Teaching

 In 2001 he led a "sense analyses" seminar for students of the Moscow Academy of Architecture.
 Since 2003 he has been a lecturer at the Moscow Academy of Architecture's Urban Planning department.
 In 2004 he has led a project seminar in New York for students of the Moscow Academy of Architecture invited by the Harvard Design School.